greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/logfiles.html.md

 The following table shows the locations of the various Greenplum Database log files.
 In file paths:

 -   `$GPADMIN_HOME` refers to the home directory of the `gpadmin` operating system user.
--   `$MASTER_DATA_DIRECTORY` refers to the coordinator data directory on the Greenplum Database coordinator host.
+-   `$COORDINATOR_DATA_DIRECTORY` refers to the coordinator data directory on the Greenplum Database coordinator host.
 -   `$GPDATA_DIR` refers to a data directory on the Greenplum Database segment host.
 -   `host` identifies the Greenplum Database segment host name.
 -   `segprefix` identifies the segment prefix.